sidrahh12/Pantry-Tracker/README.md

    npm start
    ```

-## Usage

-Provide instructions on how to use your application.
-Include screenshots or diagrams if necessary.

 ## Contributing

 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.